logo

 2 In all three scenarios listed in the Principle, the concept of the corporation as a separate legal entity is misused by its founders or initiators.
 In these cases, the corporation is a mere "façade", used by its founders to shield themselves from claims raised against them by their creditors by hiding behind the corporate entity which they have established but which does not possess any assets necessary to satisfy the claims of these creditors.

-3 It must be noted that the Principle is an exception to the basic rule that corporations as separate legal entities are acknowledged.
-The application of the Principle therefore requires a very strict test, i.e. clear evidence of under-capitalization, mingling of spheres or fraud, so as to ensure that the Principle remains the exception.
+3 It must be emphazised that the Principle is an exception to the fundamental rule of corporate law that corporations possess separate legal personality.
+The application of the Principle therefore requires not only an element of abuse of rights, but also a very strict test, i.e. clear, convincing evidence of under-capitalization, mingling of spheres or fraud, so as to ensure that the Principle remains the exception.